ConjureLabs/route/readme.md

 }
 ```

-This will only implement the `requireLoggedIn` middleware.
+This will only implement the `requireLoggedIn` middleware on all routes, by default.
+If you wanted to turn that off inside a specific sub-directory, you can add a `.middleware.flags.js` in that sub-directory.

-Middleware is prepended to the route handlers.
-Once a request passes through them, it will have no further effect.
+Middleware functions are run before route handlers.

 If you want to see examples, take a look at [the test mock directories](./test/mocks/)

 #### Route-Exported Middleware Flags

-If you need to set middleware flags on a specific route, you can do so:
+If you need to set middleware flags on a specific route, instead of a whole directory, you can do so:

 ```js
 module.exports = (req, res) => {